 Public Contributors: HDR UK Public Advisory Board

-Health Data Research UK is looking for 9 to 12 new members, including a Deputy Chair, to join its Public Advisory Board to provide the patient and public perspective on the use of health data in...
+Health Data Research UK is looking for up to nine new members, including a Chair and Deputy Chair, to join its Public Advisory Board to provide the patient and public perspective on the use of...

 Impact of Involvement across HDR UK